anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ## Wheels

-Elitewheels are no longer an obscure AliExpress wheel brand.
-Their higher-end Drive line is well regarded, but this build uses their entry-level ENT gravel wheels.
+Elitewheels has broken out of the "cheap AliExpress wheels" category.
+Their better wheelsets are taken seriously on their own merits now.
+I did not buy one of those, I bought their entry-level ENT gravel wheels instead, for $562.02: 45mm deep carbon rims, centerlock disc mounts, basic aluminum hubs, and generic bearings.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/elitewheels_ent_gravel_2.png">
    <figcaption></figcaption>
 </figure>

-These are carbon gravel wheels with centerlock rotor mounts, basic aluminium hubs, and NBK bearings.
-I chose the gravel version because this build aspires to be for some light all-road use.
-My assumption was that a gravel wheelset would be less fragile than a lightweight road wheelset.

-## Other parts

-Lizard Skins DSP bar tape

-Fizik  Arione VS saddle

-Shimano SPD pedals